Charlotte’s Wood

 Miyawaki forests also absorb carbon at a faster rate than in standard approaches to tree planting as they grow more quickly and there are thirty times as many.
 Due to the high density, trees don’t get as large as those in other types of forests, but we think it’s worth it to rapidly tackle biodiversity loss in the UK.

 The site is planted in two blocks with 15 different tree species.
 Black poplar and alder form the majority of the top canopy, and goat willow and bird cherry form the lower canopy.
-The shrub layer includes hazel, grey willow and wayfarer treeguelder rose.
+The shrub layer includes hazel, grey willow and wayfarer tree.
 There is a pond in the middle with amphibian hibernacula and basking areas, and marginal aquatic plants are planted around the site, including yellow flag iris, water mint and ragged robin.

 Positive for People